The Bombas Bonanza: How Socks Rocked the World of Shark Tank and Beyond

 Over 75 million pairs of socks donated

 Bombas isn’t just a sock company anymore.
 It’s a full-fledged apparel brand with a social mission and a loyal customer base.
-Their target direct-to-consumer (DTC) sales via e-commerce helped them control quality, experience, and messaging.
+Their focus on direct-to-consumer (DTC) sales via e-commerce helped them control quality, experience, and messaging.

 The Sock Market: When Cozy Meets Capitalism (Again)

-Although socks may seem like a small niche, the global sock market is no euphemism.
-It’s projected to exceed $60 billion by 2025.
+While socks may seem like a small niche, the global sock market is no joke.
+It’s projected to surpass $60 billion by 2025.
 Bombas found their niche within a niche—premium, mission-driven basics—and capitalized on it.

 Consumer education: They taught people why socks matter.